 Also, you can buy this device if you are a bit tight on the budget.
-In such a case, maybe you are not planning to switch to a premium.
+In such a case, maybe you are not planning to switch to a premium kit.

-This device still holds ever features you will not find in most low-priced models.
-And hence, it is quite competitive.
+This device still holds features you will not find in most low-priced models.
+And therefore, it is quite competitive.

 Several other drum pads work like or better than the Alesis Sample Pad Pro.
 Consider the Roland OCTAPAD SPD-30, for instance.
 It is my favourite because it can be used for bigger shows.
 Besides, its extensibility allows for a connection of up to five external sources.
 Only that is it more expensive.

 The Yamaha DTX Multi-12 is another wonderful choice.
 It has ultra-sensitive pads that make drumming easier and fun.
 The biggest downside is its low memory of only 64MB.

 Another high-end sample pad on the market is the Alesis Strike Multipad.
 It is an upgrade of the SamplePad Pro; hence, it has all the features you can expect from a great drum pad.

-How do you load samples on Alesis Sample Pad pro?
+How do you load samples on the Alesis Sample Pad pro?